ApolloAuto/apollo/docs/specs/qp_spline_path_optimizer.md

 ### 2.4 Sampled points for boundary constraint

-Evenly sample m points along the path, and check the obstacle boundary at those points.  convert the constraint into QP inequality constraints
+Evenly sample m points along the path, and check the obstacle boundary at those points.
+Convert the constraint into QP inequality constraints
 $$
 Ax \leq b
 $$